jentic/api-ai-readiness-framework/docs/specification/spec.md

 ##### Normalised Schema Depth (normalised_schema_depth)

-A normalised indicator of schema nesting and structure depth across request/response bodies.
+A normalised indicator of schema nesting and structure depth across all schemas.

 Agent reasoning difficulty can be correlated to object depth, degree of polymorphism, and highly nested schemas.